NothingAG/constitution/constitution.md

  - Structuring the governance of the circle so that it can enact its purpose and accountabilities
  - Assigning crew members to the circle's roles; monitoring the fit; offering feedback to enhance fit; and re-assigning roles to other crew members when useful for enhancing fit
  - Allocating the circle's resources across its various roles
  - Establishing priorities and strategies for the circle
- - Defining metrics for the circle
  - Removing constraints within the circle as a reaction to the super-circle enacting its purpose and accountabilities

 The lead link also holds all un-delegated circle-level domains and accountabilities.